 Source: UNSW Master of Analytics (Marketing)

-Students will exercise hands-on data analytics and then tackle real-world customer problems.
-No prior knowledge of R is required.
+Students engage in hands-on data analytics to address real-world customer issues.
+No previous R knowledge is necessary.

 Source: UNSW Master of Analytics (Marketing)